 Every single person in this room will have visited a royal park – or all the royal parks – and some of you use them every day.
 But their extent and variety is greater than most people appreciate.
 They began in Tudor times and Greenwich was the first royal park.
 They were created because kings loved hunting.
 Zola lived a while in London and said the parks ‘were simply places for recreation and breathing the fresh air’.
 Rasmussen identified the great English contribution to parks, saying they were for sport and health as well as recreation and amusement.
 They are London’s single greatest asset.
 They are the greatest urban parks in the world.
 The President of Central Park said it would be hard to raise money for the Royal Parks because they are so good already.
 Bushey Park and Richmond Park are SSSIs.
 Regent’s Park is totally different – it is a great urban landscape.
 Victoria Tower Gardens is also a Royal Park.
 The Royal Parks are responsible for No 10 Downing Street, Horseguards Parade, Brompton Cemetery and The Mall.
 They function as theatres for national events.
 They are a great collection of works of art.
 They have 170,000 trees.
 Regent’s Park has the only breeding population of hedgehogs in Central London (36 of them).
 Royal Parks are really great places for doing nothing.

 The new charity will run the Royal Parks.
 Previously they were run by the government, though it had a supporting charity.
 Now we can build up a reserve of funds, attract investment and have an independent voice.
 We will promote use and enjoyment, support conservation, enhance biodiversity and cherish the national heritage.
-We will protect, conserve and maintain.
+We will protect, conserve and maintain, which will eventually make a huge difference in the long run.
+After the firm establishment of this new charity, they may even decide to raise more money and awareness by looking at places like GoFundMe to see how the global day of giving, Giving Tuesday, can help to make a difference to their organization and the donations they receive going forward.

 There are a number of challenges, most of them also faced by other cultural organisations.
 Declining government funding has been a fact of life for the past 30 years.
 Royal Parks’ self-generated funding has risen from 5% to 70%.
 A growing population is another challenge.
 The Royal Parks have 77 million visitors/year at present, which is a lot more than Disneyland.
 This means more feet in the parks so soil compaction is a problem.
 Everyone wants to see the 750 year old Royal Oak in Richmond Park.
 We cannot and will not ever prevent access to the Royal Parks.
 They will always be open and entry will always be free.